Skillrec/GrowCareProject/README.md

 # GrowCareProject
-This is project to connect with the VegTrug Sensor and catch the data.
+A project to connect the VegTrug Sensorand catch the data.
 Send it to an database.

+*Must install:*
+- python3.7
+- mysql-connector
+- bluepy
+- miflora
+- btlewrap

+*Updates:*
+- Costum your Database
+- Dashboard